-Stick a pair of googly eyes on anything and it looks cute, but when it’s something edible, the cuteness increases tenfold.
-Trust me, it’s been scientifically proven.
-(Well it hasn’t, but as a scientist in the making, you can take my word for it!)
+Stick a pair of googly eyes on anything and it looks cute, but when it's something edible, the cuteness increases tenfold.
+Trust me, it's been scientifically proven.
+And these vegan Halloween cookies are sure to impress at your next celebration!

-These vegan Halloween cookies are soft and fudgy, almost brownie-like, and oh so perfect with a warming cup of masala chai.
-Not to mention they are super simple to make!
+These cookies are soft and fudgy, almost brownie-like, and oh so perfect with a warming cup of masala chai.
+Not to mention they are super simple to make.

 The cookies themselves only require 8 ingredients, so they are great for making and decorating with children.
 You can even make mini ones to hand out to trick-or-treaters!